-- Remove the belt tensioner rod from the belt tension rocker. - Lift up on the PTO idler pulley and remove the belt from the pulley. - 8.
-Pull the belt up
+- Remove the belt tensioner rod from the belt tension rocker. - 7.
+Lift up on the PTO idler pulley and remove the belt from the pulley. - 8.
+Pull the belt up between the PTO tension rocker

-- between the PTO tension rocker and the front grill and remove from the clutch pulley.
-If necessary, rotate the PTO tension rocker to increase the gap between the rocker and the grill. - 9.
-Push the new belt down between the PTO tension rocker and the front grill (it may be necessary to turn the belt sideways). - 10.
+- and the front grill and remove from the clutch pulley. - 9.
+Push the new belt down between the PTO tension rocker and the front grill. - 10.
 Install the belt onto the clutch pulley. - 11.
 Lift up on the PTO idler pulley and install the belt into the rear groove of the idler pulley. - 12.
 Reinstall the PTO belt tensioner rod to the belt tension rocker and fasten with the washer and hairpin. - 13.
 Reinstall the PTO idler pulley guard.
 Torque the bolts to 11 Nm (100 in-lbs). - 14.
-Reinstall the right engine cover.
+Reinstall the front grill plate.